 Next, have a grocery shopping day(s), and before you shop write your meals out for each day of the week.
 Grocery shopping on your day off will usually be easiest for your family.

-have a long running list in the Notes app on your phone of "go-to" weeknight meals--this list will continually grow.
-When you find a recipe you like, save it in your notes; it's much quicker and easier than going off of memory.
+PRO TIP: have a long running list in the Notes app on your phone of “go-to” weeknight meals–this list will continually grow.
+When you find a recipe you like, save it in your notes; it’s much quicker and easier than going off of memory.

 I show Dr. Daniel the list and we choose meals for the week.
 This takes the stress out of making the food decisions on my own every week.